Tour de France stage finish intruder handed suspended prison sentence

-A police officer tackled a spectator who attempted to ride across the Tour de France finish line just seconds before the peloton's arrival at the Valence.
+A police officer tackled a spectator who attempted to ride across the Tour de France finish line just seconds before the peloton's arrival at the Valence, and has been handed a suspended prison sentence.

 The individual, wearing a Decathlon AG2R La Mondiale jersey and riding a black bike, climbed over barriers approximately one minute before the cyclists were due to arrive.
 Security footage showed the person navigating the slippery finish area while a Tour de France official unsuccessfully attempted to intervene.